-One panelist, coordinator of a free speech monitoring project, said they has seen an uptick in violations by the Security Service of Ukraine (SBU) and a dearth of evidence or explanation when it detains bloggers or deports foreign journalists.
+Kateryna Dyachuk, project coordinator who monitors free speech violations for the Institute of Mass Information (IMI), said she has seen an uptick in violations by the Security Service of Ukraine (SBU) and a dearth of evidence or explanation when it detains bloggers or deports foreign journalists.
 In August 2017, security forces denied entry to two Spanish journalists and expelled two Russian TV reporters.
 In May, Ukraine barred Ashot Dzhazoyan, secretary of the Russian Union of Journalists, over his visits to Crimea and deported Igor Shuvalov, the Russian deputy director of a company that produces news for the Ukrainian TV channel Inter.

-In the Anti-Terrorist Operation (ATO) zone-as the occupied Donetsk and Luhansk regions are officially known- a blogger and correspondent for the Radio Free Europe/Radio Liberty (RFE/EL) service "Donbass.
+In the Anti-Terrorist Operation (ATO) zone-as the occupied Donetsk and Luhansk regions are officially known-Stanislav Aseyev, a blogger and correspondent for the Radio Free Europe/Radio Liberty (RFE/EL) service "Donbass.
 Realii," was detained by combatants in June 2017.
-A blogger from Luhansk, who was taken into custody in November 2016 and sentenced in August 2017 to 14 years in prison, was freed in December as part of a prisoner exchange between Ukraine and the Russia-backed separatists.
-In Crimea, a journalist accused of separatism, was given a two-and-a-half-year suspended sentence and banned from public activities for three years.
+Eduard Nedelyaev, a blogger from Luhansk, who was taken into custody in November 2016 and sentenced in August 2017 to 14 years in prison, was freed in December as part of a prisoner exchange between Ukraine and the Russia-backed separatists.
+In Crimea, journalist Mykola Semena, accused of separatism, was given a two-and-a-half-year suspended sentence and banned from public activities for three years.